 Money and age should not be barriers to proving who you are.
 A PASS card (proof of age card), such as CitizenCard, can now be used as an anchor document to set up a digital identity.
 And using age estimation technology Yoti Age Scan, individuals will be able to prove their age in US supermarkets by simply looking into the camera at the self checkout.

 Digital identity technology is creating greater convenience to many citizens.
 The States of Jersey and The Improvement Service in Scotland have both adopted digital identity technology to transition more government services online and give their citizens a simple and secure way to prove their age and identity to businesses.
 It is encouraging that airports like Heathrow are embracing digital identity technology to help passengers have an easier and more convenient journey, and that the FCA is keen for financial services companies to embrace digital identities as part of the KYC process.

-Now the Home Office has just launched a smartphone app with identity document verification for EU citizens applying for Settled Status we will maybe see some changes for other sectors.
-Clearly if a digital identity smart phone app is secure enough for immigration the same approach should be secure enough for age restricted purchases.
+Now that the Home Office has just launched a smartphone app with identity document verification for EU citizens applying for Settled Status, we will maybe see some changes for other sectors.
+Clearly if a digital identity smart phone app is secure enough for immigration, the same approach should be secure enough for age restricted purchases.
 It makes sense to create parity in the acceptance of digital and physical ID methods for age and identity both online and offline.
 And parity in enforcement.

 We need to remove barriers to the UK developing, deploying and adopting world-leading digital identity solutions and ensure the UK builds on its world firsts – the PAS 1296 standard for age checking and the BBFC audit framework for age proofing compliance under the Digital Economy Act.
 Between 20 and 25 million adults are expected to be age verifying digitally to access adult content.
 Hopefully soon there will be parity and we will also be able to use our identity apps at self checkouts and on nights out.
 This will also lower the cost of digital identity for the public purse.